frantic0/sema-engine/README.md

 ## Contributing

-Pull requests are welcome, please observe the [Contributing](https://github.com/frantic0/sema-engine/blob/main/CONTRIBUTING.md) guidelines.
+Pull requests are welcome!
+Fork the the project and submit PRs to the *develop* branch.
+Please observe the [Contributing](https://github.com/frantic0/sema-engine/blob/main/CONTRIBUTING.md) guidelines for other ways to contribute (issues, documentation, styles, etc).

 ## Related Publications